 FastStore WebOps - Dashboard

-Once you have created your FastStore project or are already working on customizing it, you can use the WebOps Dashboard to have an overview of your website’s deployments and performance.
+Once you create your FastStore project or are already working on customizing it, you can use the WebOps dashboard to see an overview of website deployments and performance.

-The WebOps Dashboard provides a comprehensive overview of website builds and deploy previews and offers suggestions on how to improve your storefront's performance based on Lighthouse scores.
+The WebOps dashboard provides a comprehensive overview of website builds and deploy previews and offers suggestions on how to improve storefront performance based on Lighthouse scores.

 Overview

-The Overview tab provides a quick snapshot of your website's key details, including the live store URL, CMS information, and latest deploy.
+The Overview tab provides a quick snapshot of key website details, including the live store URL, CMS information, and latest deploy.

-The Production Overview section provides the following information about the latest deploy of your live store:
+The Production overview section provides the following information about the latest live store deploy:

 Field | Description |